Food for function or pleasure

 The subject remains hugely controversial[1] but in choosing food for function or pleasure you can expect to be nonplussed.
 Even the experts are confused.

-There is a safe zone poised between the two extremes, supporting neither a diet high in animal products and low in all starches, nor one loaded with refined carbs; but rather enjoying whole foods for satiety, which would be rich in avocados and olives, for example, and also containing many legumes and whole grains.
+There is a safe zone poised between the two extremes, supporting neither a diet high in animal products and low in all starches, nor loaded with refined carbs; but rather enjoying whole foods for satiety, which might be rich in avocados and olives, for example and also containing many legumes and 100% grains.

 It's the refined carbs that are the devil.